 Dry off dishes so they don't mislead the sensor.

-- Always use microwave-safe containers and cover them with lids or vented plastic wrap.
-Never use tight-sealing plastic containers-they can prevent steam from escaping and cause food to overcook. - Be sure the outside of the cooking containers and the inside of the microwave oven are dry before placing food in the oven.
+■ Be sure the outside of the cooking containers and the inside of the microwave oven are dry before placing food in the oven.
 Beads of moisture turning into steam can mislead the sensor.